Skip to content

 Bio

-Dr. Ozgediz is Professor of Surgery at UCSF, Director of the UCSF CHESA and member of the leadership team of the Institute for Global Health Sciences.
+Dr. Ozgediz is Professor of Pediatric Surgery at UCSF, Director of UCSF CHESA and member of the leadership team of the Institute for Global Health Sciences.
 He trained in medicine at UCSF and completed a general surgery residency at UCSF before pursuing a pediatric surgery fellowship at the Hospital for Sick Children, University of Toronto.
 Dr. Ozgediz also completed a Master's of Science in Public Health in Developing Countries at the London School of Hygiene and Tropical Medicine.
 Dr. Ozgediz became involved in surgical collaborations in Uganda in 2003 and since then has been part of multiple collaborations to strengthen surgery and anesthesia care there and in the region, mostly through support of capacity-building initiatives.

 Click here for Full Bio